mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 ##### medical & care supplies

-Cryoberth (TL10): A cryoberth, or ‘icebox’, is a coffin-like machine similar to the low or frozen berths used on some spacecraft.
+Cryoberth (TL10): A cryoberth, or 'icebox', is a coffin-like machine similar to the low or frozen berths used on some spacecraft.
 The main difference is that a cryoberth works much faster than a low berth, freezing and preserving its occupant almost instantly.
 A cryoberth can therefore be used to place a severely injured Traveller into stasis until they receive medical treatment.
-A cryoberth’s internal power system can function for up to one week on its own but a berth is usually connected to a vehicle’s or ship’s power supply.
+A cryoberth's internal power system can function for up to one week on its own but a berth is usually connected to a vehicle's or ship's power supply.
 Costs Cr50000 with a mass of 200kg.

 Medikit (TL8+): There are different types of medikit available at different Tech Levels.
 All medikits contain diagnostic devices and scanners, surgical tools and a panoply of drugs and antibiotics, allowing a medic to practise their art in the field.
 Advanced medikits can help with more exotic problems or when treating augmented individuals.
-For example, a TL8 medikit can test blood pressure and temperature, while a TL14 kit has a medical densitometer to create a three-dimensional view of the patient’s body and can scan brain activity on the quantum level.
+For example, a TL8 medikit can test blood pressure and temperature, while a TL14 kit has a medical densitometer to create a three-dimensional view of the patient's body and can scan brain activity on the quantum level.
 All medikits mass 1kg, except at TL14 where they have an effective mass of 0kg.
 TL8: Costs Cr1000.
 TL10: Grants DM+1 on Medic checks performed for first aid.
 Costs Cr1500.
 TL12: Grants DM+2 on Medic checks performed for first aid.
 Costs Cr5000.
 TL14: Grants DM+3 on Medic checks performed for first aid.
 Costs Cr10000.

 Medikit

-Metabolic Accelerator (TL10): These boost the user’s reaction time to superhuman levels.
+Metabolic Accelerator (TL10): These boost the user's reaction time to superhuman levels.
 To the user, everyone else appears to be moving much slower.
 A Traveller using a metabolic accelerator in combat gains DM+8 to all Initiative rolls.
 They also gain two free Reactions every round with no penalties applied for either.
 The drug kicks in 45 seconds after ingestion or injection and lasts for around 10 minutes.
-When the drug wears off, the user’s system crashes.
+When the drug wears off, the user's system crashes.
 They suffer 2D points of damage and is Fatigued (see page 80).
 Metabolic accelerator costs Cr500 per dose.

 Panaceas (TL8+): These are wide-spectrum medicinal drugs specifically designed not to interact harmfully.
 They can therefore be used on any wound or illness and are guaranteed not to make things worse.
 A Traveller using panaceas may make a Medic check as if they had Medic 0 when treating an infection or disease.
 Panaceas cost Cr200 per dose.